jonassix/DEPRECATED-IotaSeedVault/README.md

 In the near future i will add more comments to my code and make sure there are no .dlls needed.

 ## Installation
-Compile the soure or download the executable
+Compile the soure or download the executable.
 Make sure the .dll files are with them when you move the app.

 Download : [IotaSeedVault.rar](https://github.com/jonassix/IotaSeedVault/raw/master/IotaSeedVault/bin/Release/IotaSeedVault.rar)

 ## Support